 For example, you buy a new set of colored pencils and want to try them out on paper.

-Then you try each colored pencil in your art journal and make small squares or circles or just scribbles, in order to see how they look like on the paper.
+Then you try each colored pencil in your art journal and make small squares or circles or just scribbles, in order to see what they look like on the paper.

 This way, when you want to use them later, you can refer back to the swatches and decide on the color more easily.

-You can do this with watercolor, pens, acrylic paint, anything you want to try.
+You can do this with watercolor, pens, acrylic paint, or anything you want to try.

 Another idea is to play with swatches and different kinds of paper.

 For instance, try watercolor swatches on watercolor paper and some other kind of paper, to see the difference.

 Fun tip: Try mixing colors together and make your own shades and tints.
 Just make a note of what you’ve mixed so you have a handy reference.